asn32/weighted-nmf/README.md

 ```

 ## License
-wnmf is MIT-licensed
+wNMF is MIT-licensed

 ## Disclaimer
-`wnmf` is provided with no guarantees
+`wNMF` is provided with no guarantees